TianTTL/CGWAS/README.md

 # C-GWAS

-Combining GWAS summary statistics of multiple potentially related traits.
+An R package for combining GWAS summary statistics of multiple potentially related traits.

 ## Overview